HMS Speedwell (1889): Design and construction

 The Sharpshooter-class was designed under the leadership of William Henry White, the Director of Naval Construction, to be faster and more seaworthy than the preceding prototype torpedo gunboat, and the three ships, while carrying a heavier armament.
 As torpedo gunboats, they were intended to defend the fleet from attack by torpedo-boats, while being capable of carrying out torpedo attacks themselves.

 The Sharpshooters were larger than the preceding ships, with a raised forecastle to improve seakeeping.
 They were 242 ft 0 in long overall and 230 ft between perpendiculars, with a beam of 27 ft 0 in and a draught of 10 ft 7 in.
 Displacement was 735 LT.
 Two triple-expansion steam engines, fed by four locomotive boilers, drove two propeller shafts.
 The machinery was intended to produce 4500 ihp giving a speed of 21–22 kn.
 The use of locomotive boilers was not a success, with the machinery being unreliable and unable to provide the expected power.
-The machinery actually delivered 3600 ihp giving a speed of 18.7 kn when forced and 2500 ihp giving 16.5 kn under natural draft.
+The machinery actually delivered 3600 ihp giving a speed of 18.7 kn when forced and 2500 ihp giving 16.5 kn under natural draught.

 The ship was armed with two 4.7 inch (120 mm) QF guns mounted fore and aft on the ships centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward).
 Five 14-inch torpedo tubes were fitted (one fixed in the ship's bow and two twin mounts), with three reload torpedoes carried.
 The ship had a crew of 91.

 Speedwell was laid down at Devonport Dockyard on 12 April 1888 and launched on 15 March 1889.
 She was completed on 1 July 1890 at a cost of £52,000.

 Service

+In August 1890, Speedwell collided with a steamship in the Atlantic Ocean, sustaining minor damage.
 In August 1894 Speedwell took part in that year's Naval Manoeuvres.
 She again took part in the Naval Manoeuvres in August the next year, where she suffered leaks in one of her high pressure pistons.
 Under the command of Commander William Benwell, she arrived at Sheerness dockyard from Scotland in September 1902 for a refit.
 She left for Scotland to join the Home Fleet the following month, and in November 1902 was at Queensferry during the visit of the German Imperial yacht SMY Hohenzollern.

 Speedwell was refitted with Reed water-tube boilers in 1903.
 Speedwell was in reserve at Chatham in 1906 and joined the Home Fleet in 1907.
 On 14 December 1907 one of Speedwells cutters capsized just off Sheerness Pier.
 Eight of the fourteen men aboard the cutter were drowned.
 In 1908 she underwent an extensive refit at Sheerness dockyard, with her boilers being re-tubed, and was converted to a minesweeper in 1908–1909.